-The bill would provide that specified provisions are not severable.
+The bill would provide that specified provisions are not severable, and would repeal its provisions on January 1, 2024.

-(2)Existing constitutional provisions require that a statute that limits the right of access to the meetings of public bodies or the writings of public officials and agencies be adopted with findings demonstrating the interest protected by the limitation and the need for protecting that interest.
+(2) Existing constitutional provisions require that a statute that limits the right of access to the meetings of public bodies or the writings of public officials and agencies be adopted with findings demonstrating AB 2863 -4-

+the interest protected by the limitation and the need for protecting that interest.